department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 - VA medical records and hospital records that relate to your claimed illnesses or injuries
 - Private medical records and hospital reports that relate to your claimed illnesses or injuries
+- Supporting or lay statements from family, friends, or coworkers with knowledge of your claimed illness or injuries

+**Please note:** You don’t have to submit evidence or supporting documents for your disability claim.
+If you don't submit any evidence, we may schedule a claim exam for you to help us decide your claim.
+You have up to 1 year from the date we receive your claim to turn in any evidence.

 Depending on the type of claim you file, you may gather supporting documents yourself, or you can ask for VA's help to gather evidence. <br>
 [Find out how to gather evidence for your claim](https://www.vets.gov/disability-benefits/apply/evidence/).